 Erith Park will replace the former high rise Larner Road Estate constructed in the 1970’s.
 The site occupies an abandoned clay quarry.
 The quarry was partially backfilled with random fill during the 1970’s that was proven to contain significant contamination.

-Clarkebond were appointed as civil, structural and geoenvironmental design engineers for the development under a design-and-build contract.
+Clarkebond were appointed as civil, structural and Ground Engineering design engineers for the development under a design-and-build contract.

 The site investigation revealed significant contamination in fill that was placed to reprofile about 30% of the site area in the 1970’s.
 This presented a potential risk to the underlying Chalk aquifer.
 Through close consultation with the Environment Agency and detailed quantitative risk assessment we were able to establish a series of protocols for adoption in the construction to enable development without the requirement for extensive site remediation.